ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_install/README.md

 **Note**: Ensure the ClusterIssuer is created and functional before installing MAS.
 Test certificate generation with a test Certificate resource first.

-#### mas_internal_certificate_issuer_kind
+#### mas_issuer_kind
-Specifies the issuer kind to configure for MAS internal certificates.
+Specifies the issuer kind to configure for MAS certificates.

 - **Optional**
-- Environment Variable: `MAS_INTERNAL_CERTIFICATE_ISSUER_KIND`
+- Environment Variable: `mas_issuer_kind`
 - Default: None

-**Purpose**: Controls the value written to `spec.settings.internalCertificateIssuer.kind` in the MAS Suite custom resource.
-This determines whether MAS internal certificates use a namespace-scoped `Issuer` or a cluster-scoped `ClusterIssuer`.
+**Purpose**: Controls the value written to `spec.settings.issuerKind` in the MAS Suite custom resource.
+This determines whether MAS certificates use a namespace-scoped `Issuer` or a cluster-scoped `ClusterIssuer`.

 **When to use**:
 - Use `Issuer` in any permission mode: `cluster`, `namespaced`, or `minimal`